 How To Make Shahi Paneer Malai Kofta?

-The soft homemade paneer is first mashed and kneaded properly and then it is mixed with blanched and mashed green peas.
-The green peas will give provide binding to the kofta but if paneer has lots of moisture then it is advisable to use little flour for proper binding.
+The soft homemade paneer is first mashed and kneaded properly.
+Then little flour is used for proper binding along with spices.
 Else shaping the koftas will be difficult and it will not hold its shape.

 Next, these paneer koftas are stuffed with mawa / khova, chopped almonds, cashews and raisins.
 Rolled and then deep fried in hot oil.

 You can use appe pan also to make koftas and will significantly reduce the amount of oil used for consumption.